Opiskull/Blog/content/post/server-rebuild.md

 draft: true
 ---

 Some weeks ago I upgraded my Server with some new hardware.
-So i had to setup the server.
-The whole thought of setting up my new server i thought about

-As always when you get something new you want todo something with it.
-So i tried to setup the server only with docker components.
+So I had to setup the server.
+With getting a new server I also thought about using some new technologie with it.
+So I tried to setup the server only with docker components.

 # First to 4th try
-on my first try i tried to setup kubernetes as every big cloud hoster is now using kubernetes.
+At first I tried to setup kubernetes since every big cloud hoster is now using kubernetes.
 I got it work after my 3rd try.
-The setup of kubernetes is really not easy :(.
+The setup of kubernetes is rather complex :(.
-So after i got it to work i tried to setup teamspeak as my first server... the bad thing was... that there is no kubernetes image available for teamspeak... so i tried to build one from scratch but really failed badly :D.
+So after I got it to work I tried to setup teamspeak as my first container... the bad thing was... that there is no kubernetes image available for teamspeak... so I tried to build one from scratch but really failed badly :D.

-After this i finally understood that i don't need the complexity of kubernetes as i only have one server.
-So Kubernetes doesn't really make sense on one server.
+After this I finally understood that I don't need the complexity of kubernetes because I only got one server.
+Kubernetes doesn't really make sense on one server.

 # Lets go Docker only

-Now i setup a server with docker only.
+Now I setup a server with docker only.
+Ubuntu already got a prebuild package from Docker, which made the installation really easy.

+`
+apt-get install docker
+`

 I used the following services with existing images.